-Astrophysicist Kelly Holley-Bockelmann, an associate professor of astronomy at Vanderbilt University, will be the keynote speaker for the 21st annual Expanding Your Horizons in Math and Science at MTSU, set Saturday, Oct.
-28.
+Astrophysicist Kelly Holley-Bockelmann, an associate professor of astronomy at Vanderbilt University, will be the keynote speaker for the 21st annual Expanding Your Horizons in Math and Science at MTSU.

-Expanding Your Horizons, or EYH, will be held from 8 a.m. to 3 p.m.
-Oct.
-28 on campus.
-Registration closed Sept.
-29, but information is still available at www.mtsu.edu/eyh/register.php.
+Expanding Your Horizons, or EYH, was to be held Oct.
+28 on campus but was canceled and will be rescheduled.
+More information will be available at www.mtsu.edu/eyh/register.php.

 EYH helps girls and young women investigate science and mathematics careers, talk with women in math and science, attend a science and math workshop with their peers, participate in hands-on activities and meet girls interested in math and science.